s1lvaj/retail-data/README.md

 # Mock Retail-Company Data

-Data science and engineering on a mock retail company.
+Data engineering on a mock retail company.

-Just a reminder that you may have trouble running pyspark while using a VPN.´

 This project uses the Brazilian E‑Commerce Public Dataset by Olist.
 You can download all the csv files we need directly from github by using: